 Are you unable to work because of a colostomy bag?
 If so, there's a good chance you qualify for monthly payments and free health insurance from the U.S. government.
 We’ll help you figure out whether you qualify and what to do next.

-Lots of patients with colostomy bags— rich and poor alike — get benefits from Social Security Disability.
+Lots of patients with colostomy bags — rich and poor alike — get benefits from Social Security Disability.
 For patients and their families, this help can be life-changing.
 But not everyone with a colostomy bag is eligible, and government rules can make qualifying a nightmare.
-At Atticus, we help people cut through the red tape and get the benefits they need.
-We’ll explain clearly how this program work for people with colostomy bags, then tell you what to do if you want to qualify.

-Social Security Disability Insurance (“SSDI”) is a government program that supports Americans who are medically unable to work.
+Social Security Disability Insurance (SSDI) is a government program that supports Americans who are medically unable to work.
 When someone says they’re “on disability” for a long period, they usually mean that they’re getting payments from Social Security Disability.

 The program is huge: About 10 million Americans receive SSDI today, and about 2% of every U.S. paycheck goes to fund the program via taxes.